opentrusty/opentrusty/docs/governance/GOVERNANCE.md

 1.  **Code-Driven**: All API specifications must be generated directly from source code annotations.
 Manual edits to `swagger.json` are prohibited.
 2.  **Freshness Guarantee**: The generated specification in the repository must byte-for-byte match the specification generated from the current HEAD commit.
 3.  **No Exceptions**: The release pipeline must enforcing this check.
 If the check fails, the release is blocked.

+## 7. API Documentation Publication Model
+* GitHub Pages deployment uses the **modern GitHub Actions artifact-based pipeline**.
+* The `gh-pages` branch is used **only as a persistent storage bucket** for versioned API documentation history.
+* No branch is configured as a Pages source.
+* Each release tag appends a new immutable version under `/versions/{tag}/`.
+* The root `index.html` is regenerated on each release to reflect the full history.
+* Deployment is stateless; persistence is explicit.